We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 A proper mountain bike can simply not be imagined without a pair of disc brakes.
 Cannondale Trail 8 more than checks this requirement with its Tektro mechanical discs.

-These brakes are paired with 160 mm rotors front and rear, which translates to plenty of stopping power on demand, whenever you need it.
+These brakes are paired with 160 mm rotors front and rear, which translates to plenty of stopping power on demand.

 Disc brakes show their true advantages in wet and rainy weather, so Trail 8 is ready for all conditions.